https://docs.oracle.com/javase/tutorial/java/package/packages.html

 Answer 1b: Within the

-directory, you need to create three subdirectories: client
+mygame directory, you need to create three subdirectories: client, server, and shared.- In

 c.
 Do you think you'll need to make any other changes to the source files to make them compile correctly?
 If so, what?